UAE Traditional Dress

 praying

 Excluding Islam’s adherents, few are aware of the traditional Muslim-style Arab clothes.
 Except for Dubai, the majority of the UAE Emirates are traditional in dressing, promoting “modesty,” and, to a certain degree, strictly adhering to the provisions of the Islamic texts.
 Twitter and Facebook have used the UAE to increase awareness on numerous subjects.
 The “UAE Dress Code” movement was initiated in May 2012 and has become more popular and controversial.
-Two Emirates, Hanan Al Rayes, and Asma Al Muhairi began to raise awareness and train visitors and expatriates on their wear.
+Two Emirates, Hanan Al Rayes and Asma Al Muhairi, began to raise awareness and train visitors and expatriates on their wear.

 Traditional Dress in Dubai